How does MilKEEP work?

 (Air Force) You can input solo time from UPT on the Settings page.
 Our algorithm automatically detects single seat aircraft and will grant you applicable solo time.
 We do not however, automatically log solo time for the F-15E or F-16D.
 You can input solo time for these or other aircraft manually once you download your Civilian Logbook into an Excel format.

 (Navy) You can input solo time for individual sorties when you make manual entries, or by editing any individual sortie once uploaded.

 Do you have a mobile app?

 Yes!
 You can download our mobile app via Google Play or the iTunes Store.
 You will need to subscribe to our service and create a user account via our website prior to logging into the app.
-We do not recommend using the app to upload your entire flight history but rather to log individual sorties and/or, from your iPhone, upload images of individual flight records (Air Force AFTO 781s) for us to log for you.
+We do not recommend using the app to upload your entire flight history but rather to log individual sorties and quickly reference your totals.

 How do I make suggestions for improvements to your products and services?

 We welcome your feedback.
 Email us anytime at TEAM@MilKEEP.COM.